czbiohub-sf/yogo/docs/recipes.md

 # out[:, j, :, :] is the 'prediction' dimension; out[:, :4, :, :] is [xc, yc, w, h], out[:, 4, :, :] is objectness, and out[:, 5:, :, :] is the class prediction
 # out[:, :, k, l] is the grid dimension
 ```

-See [docs/yogo-high-level.md](yogo-high-level.md) for a little bit about the output tensor, or the latter [slides](https://docs.google.com/presentation/d/1p9k6aFVJeEl7MH0iic_kju4Ub_uUJPdb6UqJvk63rAM/edit?usp=sharing) for a presentation I gave on YOGO.

 Note that this output is entirely unprocessed.
 If you want to filter for objectness or area, apply Non-Maximal Supression (NMS), and format the tensor into a simpler format, use [`format_preds`](https://github.com/czbiohub-sf/yogo/blob/c4d4388983968bbef5decca00aad9aecdb33362b/yogo/utils/utils.py#L132).
 If you want to compare this output to a label tensor, you can use [`format_preds_and_labels`](https://github.com/czbiohub-sf/yogo/blob/d628a614674a40a5349498a5fad5e3abecfe0a67/yogo/utils/utils.py#L195).